-The reason it’s the wrong question is that the question presupposes (suggests) that NLP is a thing that either works or doesn’t work, like a pen or flashlight.
-When actually NLP is more like nature as it’s all about our natural way of processing life.
+It’s the wrong question because the question presupposes (suggests) that NLP is a thing that either works or doesn’t work, like a pen or flashlight.
+When actually, NLP is more like nature as it’s all about our natural way of processing life.

 OK, So What Is NLP?

 One of the earliest understandings that I personally experienced and use comes from Plato.
-A life-changing understanding that is still unknown, or if known, then not fully understood by most people today.
+A life-changing knowledge that is still unknown, or if known, then not fully understood by most people today.

 NLP is a collection of knowledge, techniques, and processes that people use to accomplish the simple to the extreme changes in their lives.